Pandemics and our journey to ascension

 It is not just because we have been forced to stay at home and is given enough time to care for our inner selves, our loved ones, and our over-all wellness.
 Those are indeed important but more than having these quiet moments, we are given a chance to truly participate in how our societies are being governed.

-We are getting our voice back.
-And by having our voice back, we are facilitating our personal and spiritual evolution.
+We are given an opportunity to participate in governance.
+And by being engaged, helping communities and governments do better, we are facilitating our personal and spiritual evolution.

 Our relationship with Gaia is our relationship with our bodies and, in the same way, our relationship with God-source-spirit-divinity (or whatever name that you feel comfortable to use).